Battle of Ocotal: Aftermath

-Fifty-six dead rebels were collected and over 100 more were wounded, while the US Marines and the Nicaraguan National Guards suffered only light casualties.
+Fifty-six dead rebels were collected and over 100 more were wounded, while the Marines and National Guards suffered only light casualties.
 The exact casualties suffered by the victors vary between accounts: Nalty stated only one man killed and five wounded, while Beckett stated a total of nine killed and wounded.

 While this action was by no means the end of the insurgency – it was to last another five years – it was the last time that the rebels attempted to concentrate for a massed attack of this kind.
-As with early British successes with aircraft in counterinsurgency in Somaliland in 1920, it had forced the insurgents to change their tactics.
+As with early British successes with aircraft in Somaliland in 1920, aerial attack had forced the insurgents to change their tactics.

 Major Oliver Floyd's Nueva Segovia expedition soon arrived in Ocotal, and on 25 July, marched for San Fernando.